fer-osorio/DFA/README.md

 - To exit the program press *ctrl+C*.

+- When running the program, please be careful; a lot of work needs to be done to handle exceptions.

 #Compile the program#
 In console just type "make" and the executable will be created.
 If you want to modify something about the compilation process you can modify the